-The exact origin of Achray House is not known, but it started out as a stately country home around the latter part of the 1800’s.
-Apparently soon after being built it was named Victoria Cottage, in honour of Queen Victoria who commented on its attractiveness while passing through St Fillans en route to the Highlands.
-Some time after this it changed to Achray House.
-The picture on the right was taken around 1895, when the Achray House’s main section got rebuilt.
+The exact origin of the name, Achray House, is unknown.
+Built as a stately country home in the late 1800’s, it was known as Victoria Cottage for a short while, in honor of Queen Victoria who commented on the building when passing St Fillans en route to the Highlands, but not long after ‘Achray House’ was adopted.
+The picture on the right dates to 1895, when the Achray House’s main section got rebuilt.

 St Fillans itself is rich in history and mythology.
-The village was named after a 7th century Irish saint who also established the original chapel.
-The village is further linked to one of the great Scottish military victories.
+The village was named after a 7th century Irish saint who established the original chapel.
+St Fillans is also linked to some Scottish military victories.
 One of Scotland’s famous early kings died at a castle outside St Fillans, originally a frontier post.